Hypercubed/f-flat-minor/README.md

 * Minimal dependencies (try to limit to the standard library for each language)
 * Parsing should be as simple as splitting on whitespace.
 * The stack should consist of only big integers.
-* Each implementation should generate and execute the same bytecode.
+* Each implementation should generate and execute the same "bytecode".
 * Each implementation should generate the same output.

 ## The Language